meg-codes/bash-notes/Files.md

 The wildcard selector grabbed all the files that ended in .txt and then `mv` shunted them to the directory we made called `useful_files`.

 The same flags `-r` and `-rp` and `-a` all apply to `mv` just as they did to `cp`.
-This is also how you rename a directory.
+This is also how you rename a directory, though they aren't always necessary.

-In the example above, `mv -r useful_text/ new_text/` would rename the directory to `new_text`
+In the example above, `mv useful_text new_text` would rename the directory to `new_text`

 ## Deleting a file - `rm`

 ### Caution
 The `rm` command does NOT come with an undo.
 If you delete and don't have a backup, it's gone short of using a hard disk recovery tool and hoping the deleted blocks don't get overwritten.
 Be careful.
 If you use `sudo` be very, very careful.
 If someone tells you to `sudo rm -rf /*`, they're playing an old prank involving deleting the subdirectories of the system root.

-Many modern Linux distros will prevent this, as will MacOS, but just don't.
+Many modern Linux distros will prevent this, as will MacOS, but `sudo -rf` is the beginning of tragedy if you aren't careful.

 `rm`, as the caution above indicates, deletes files.
 Without flags, it will only delete files not directories, but it does accept the standard `*` and `{}` operators.

 The syntax is `rm <file or list of files>`

-On some systems, the `rm` command is re-aliased to `rm -i`.
+On some systems, the `rm` command is re-aliased to `rm -i` for the superuser.
 This is a nicety because it forces you to say yes or no to file deletions.
 On many, it is not so aliased and it will delete files aggressively and silently.
-If you're not sure what your `rm` is going to do, `rm -i` is useful to keep you from nuking files youwould really rather have.
+If you're not sure what your `rm` is going to do, `rm -i` is useful to keep you from nuking files you would really not.

 Continuing from the example above, if I wanted to get rid of all the .spam files: